dvmonroe/release-notes/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] My code follows the style guidelines of this project
-- [ ] I have rebased the branch with the latest code from master
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas, and at the top of new interactors
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] The build is passing

-## Screenshots (if applicable)

-## Dependencies introduced